kuper-adrian/statg-bot/README.md

-# stat-g
+# StatG

-stat-g is a discord bot that can post PUBG statistics in your discord channel!
+StatG is a discord bot that can post PUBG statistics in your discord channel!

 ## Commands